stummjr/doc.scrapinghub.com/frontier.rst

     {"fp":"/"}
     {"fp":"page1.html"}

-They are ordered lexographically by fingerprint value.
+They are ordered lexicographically by fingerprint value.

 Slots can be deleted::